-Stumbling Stones (Stolpersteine in German, meaning literally “stumbling stones or blocks”) are commemorative plaques laid in footpaths or street pavements to commemorate the victims of National Socialism.
+Stumbling Stones (Stolpersteine in German) are commemorative plaques installed on pavements or cobblestones to perpetuate the victims of National Socialism.

-Stumbling Stones symbolically bring back people who perished in concentration camps, or were killed at places of massacre, or tortured to death in prison or who otherwise suffered in the Holocaust, to the areas of cities and towns where they lived, studied or worked.
-In this way they remind the living that those who were murdered en masse were not abstract numbers but real people were suffering during the massacres.
+Stumbling Stones symbolically bring back people that were deported to concentration camps, slaughtered at places of massacre, tortured to death in prison, or otherwise suffered during the Holocaust, to the spaces of cities and towns where they lived, studied, or worked.
+Thus, reminding the living that not abstract numbers but real people were suffering during the massacres.

 The first such plaque was installed in Cologne, Germany, in 1992.
-The originator of the Stolperstein idea, the German artist Gunter Demnig, engraved on the plaque the lines from the so-called Auschwitz order, by which the Reichsführer-SS Heinrich Himmler ordered the deportation of Roma people residing in Germany to the Auschwitz concentration camp.
+The creator of Stumbling Stones idea, artist Gunter Demnig, inscribed the lines from the so-called Auschwitz decree, by which the Reichsführer-SS Heinrich Himmler ordered the deportation of Roma residing in Germany to the Auschwitz concentration camp.

-Two years later, the artist engraved the first plaques which commemorated particular individuals.
-The inscriptions consisted of their forenames and family names, their date of birth, and the date and place of their death.
-One year after that, these Stumbling Stones were installed in the footways of Cologne, thus starting the art project that became an open-air memorial museum.
+Two years later, the artist engraved the first plaques for specific individuals with their forenames, surnames, date of birth, and the date and place of their death.
+One year after that, Stumbling Stones landed in the footways of Cologne, forming the still-continuing art project.

 Stumbling Stones can be found in nearly thirty countries after thirty years had passed since the project began.
 Lithuania was the twenty-first country in which this initiative was implemented.